cesmejia/SwiftUI-Clean-Architecture-example-with-unit-tests/README.md

 This is a small project that gets a TODO list from the network, stores it with Filemanager and shows it in a SwiftUI list.

-A second version of this repo is here: https://github.com/cesmejia/SwiftUI-Reactive-Clean-Architecture-MVVM It adds reactivity and a more comolete coordinator pattern with tabs
+A second version of this repo is here: https://github.com/cesmejia/SwiftUI-Reactive-Clean-Architecture-MVVM It adds reactivity and a more complete coordinator pattern with tabs

 ## Overview